laravel-zero/phar-updater/README.md

 If you need to switch keys for any reason whatsoever, users will need to manually download a new phar along with the new key.
 While that sounds extreme, it's generally not a good idea to allow for arbitrary key changes that occur without user knowledge.
-The openssl signing has no mechanism such as a central authority or a browser's trusted certificate stash with which to automate such key changes in a safe manner.
+The openssl signing has no mechanism such as a central authority, or a browser's trusted certificate stash with which to automate such key changes in a safe manner.

 ### Github Releases